Psycho-Core/Psycho-Core-8.3.7/README.md

 against your own MariaDB and feed it the data files (maps, vmaps, mmaps, DB2/DBC) extracted from a real BfA 8.3.7 WoW client.

-This is the new **Psycho_Core** base.
-External upstream/source-base references are intentionally left out for now and can be added later.

 ---

 ## Highlights of this branch